kubernetes-sigs/kueue/docs/tasks/administer_cluster_quotas.md

 **Limitations**

-- Using the same flavors in multiple `.requestableResources` of a ClusterQueue is [not supported](https://github.com/kubernetes-sigs/kueue/issues/167).
+- Using the same flavors in multiple `.resources` of a ClusterQueue is [not supported](https://github.com/kubernetes-sigs/kueue/issues/167).

 ### 1. Create ResourceFlavors